BloatingRoadmap

 4. the local microbial environment may shift in useful ways

 You will sometimes see polyphenols described as prebiotics.
 That wording needs care.
 The ISAPP consensus definition of a prebiotic requires selective utilization by host microorganisms plus a documented health benefit 5.
 So the safest consumer language is this: polyphenol-rich foods may have prebiotic-like effects, and they are a promising part of food-first microbiome support.
+If you want the sibling page that focuses on actual prebiotic fiber source groups rather than polyphenol-rich foods, use that utility next.

 Best Polyphenol Foods for Gut Health